Yamavu/PicoMite_User_Manual/src/about.md

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY, without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

 ### This Manual

 Copyright 2025 Geoff Graham and Peter Mather
 The author of this manual is Geoff Graham with input by Peter Mather, Harm de Leeuw, Mick Ames and many others on The Back Shed forum.
 It is distributed under a Creative Commons Attribution-NonCommercialShareAlike 3.0 Australia license ([CC BY-NC-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/au/))

+### This Website

+This website is made by Yamavu and distributed under a Creative Commons Attribution-NonCommercialShareAlike 3.0 Australia license ([CC BY-NC-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/au/))